assume-breach/Offensive-Tools/noPacRat/README.md

 The script will bypass AMSI/Windows Defender and dump any saved creds from the Windows Credential Manager.
 It will then take those creds and run them against Invoke-noPac for a fully automated way to get a TGT from the DC.
 This started out as a BashBunny payload (which it is) so improvements and changes will follow!

+Usage:

+Download all of the files to the target (I know, it's not OPSEC safe) and run noPacRat.ps1 in powershell.
+The file must be on disk in order to dump creds from the Windows Credential Manager.

 ![](nopacratdemo.gif)